Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 ### Discussion to select the admissible recommendation

-Current tools for visual testing hide most implementation details to end users, so R.W.0.0 gets consequently discarded in favor of end-to-end testing.
+Current tools for visual testing hide most implementation details to end users, so R.W.0.0 gets consequently discarded in favor of R.W.0.1.

 See also: R.W.8.1